 Protect Mount St. Helens

+The Gifford Pinchot Task Force filed a formal complaint in Federal District Court opposing a Bureau of Land Management (BLM) and Forest Service (FS) plan to allow a Canadian mining speculator to drill for minerals a half mile from the Green River.
+Click here for more details.
 Let the Forest Service and the BLM know that you don’t agree with its decision by joining over 3,000 of your neighbors by signing our petition demanding that the BLM and the Forest Service protect our valuable public lands and say NO to exploratory drilling and mining near Mount St. Helens National Volcanic Monument.

 - This is not the first time we have faced this issue and spoken out loud and clear that Mount St. Helens, the Green River, and the public lands surrounding them are too valuable to risk on a project like mining.
 In 2005, the Bureau of Land Management rejected a lease proposal for a mine in this very same spot because of the public opposition to the project.

 Additionally, the GPTF needs your help to protect Mount Mt.
 Helens.
 Please support our efforts by donating to help us cover our expenses.